adarsh382000/Titanic_Kaggle_MachineLearning/README.md

 7. MultiLayer Perceptron Classifier
 8. Gaussian Naive Bayes Classifier

-The final evalutation model fo stack is Logistic Regression.
+The final evalutation model of stack is Logistic Regression.

-Basic Feature Eingineering
+Basic Feature Engineering

 Gives Cross-Validation Score of 83% on training set, 80% on validation set and 77.8% on test set.